Corteiz: History

+Marketing

-Corteiz is known for its use of guerilla marketing strategies.
+Corteiz is known for its use of guerrilla marketing strategies.
 In 2021, the brand launched a T-shirt in Soho, where customers could exchange their metro tickets for the limited item.

 In 2022, the brand launched the “Da Great Bolo Exchange”.
 Through Twitter (now X), Clint invited customers to swap their jackets for the new Corteiz Bolo jacket, with the collected garments later donated to the homeless.

 That same year, Corteiz held the “99p Market Stall” pop-up, selling new cargo trousers for 99 pence.
 Customers were required to pay exactly 99p, with no change given.
 Over two thousand people attended the event.

 In 2024, Corteiz hosted the “Da Great Denim Exchange” in New York, inviting customers to trade in jeans from any brand for a pair of Corteiz denim.
 Only 250 pieces were available.

+Nike lawsuit

 In 2021, Nike filed a lawsuit against Corteiz and Clint, alleging that the brand’s name was too similar to the Nike Cortez shoe.
 Clint was ordered to pay £1,850.
 In 2023, however, the two brands collaborated on a shoe release.

 Collaborations

 In 2023, Corteiz collaborated with Nike to release the Nike Air Max 95 in three colourways: Gutta Green, Pink Beam, and Aegean Storm.
 Each was released exclusively in London, New York, and Paris.
+A fourth colour, Honey Black, was released in 2025.

-That same year, Corteiz partnered with streetwear brand Supreme to launch a collection of T-shirts and hoodies.
+In 2023, Corteiz partnered with streetwear brand Supreme to launch a collection of T-shirts and hoodies.